tomordonez/learning/README.md

 **Commit message: What I am doing now**

-Use the subject only in one line.
+Use the subject only in one line with a shorter `issue-number` and a total of less than 50 characters (VSC shows a warning for this limit).
 Follow this template:

     issue-number: Imperative verb then short summary < 50 chars

 Such as:

-    java-OOP/4/polymorphism: Pass test for add method
+    java-OOP/4: Pass test for add method

 Where:

-* The issue number follows `branch/section_number/oneword_summary`
+* The issue number follows `branch/section_number`
 * Then a colon `:`
 * Action verb.
 For example `Pass`
 * Then a summary in less than 50 characters